-1 college or university accredited by a regional or national 2 accrediting organization recognized by the board.

-- b.
-On or after, Jan.
-1, 2008, has graduated with a Doctoral degree in audiology, or equivalent degree, regardless of degree name, from a program that is accredited by an accrediting agency recognized by the Council for Higher Education Accreditation, or its successor, or by the United States Department of Education and operated by a college or university accredited by a regional or national accrediting organization recognized by the board. - c.
-Has graduated from an audiology program that is housed in an institution of higher education outside of the United States: 1. for which the program and institution have been approved by the authorized accrediting body in the applicable country; and 2. the degree program has been verified by an independent credentials review agency to be comparable to a state licensing board-approved program. - (2) Has completed a supervised clinical practicum experience from an accredited educational institution or its cooperating programs as required by the board. - (3) Has successfully passed a national examination approved by the commission. - (4) Holds an active, unencumbered license. - (5) Has not been convicted or found guilty, and has not entered into an agreed disposition, of a felony related to the practice of audiology under applicable state or federal criminal law.
+- a.
+On or before, December 31, 2007, the applicant graduated with a master's degree or doctorate in audiology, or equivalent degree regardless of degree name, from a program that is accredited by an accrediting agency recognized by the Council for Higher Education Accreditation, or its successor, or by the United States Department of Education and operated by a college or university accredited by a regional or national accrediting organization recognized by the board. - b.
+On or after, January 1, 2008, the applicant graduated with a Doctoral degree in audiology, or equivalent degree, regardless of degree name, from a program that is accredited by an accrediting agency recognized by the Council for Higher Education Accreditation, or its successor, or by the United States Department of Education and operated by a college or university accredited by a regional or national accrediting organization recognized by the board. - c.
+The applicant graduated from an audiology program that is housed in an institution of higher education outside of the United States: 1. for which the program and institution have been approved by the authorized accrediting body in the applicable country; and 2. the degree program has been verified by an independent credentials review agency to be comparable to a state licensing board-approved program.

+1 (2) Completed a supervised clinical practicum 2 experience from an accredited educational institution or its 3 cooperating programs as required by the commission.

+(3) Successfully passed a national examination approved by the commission.
-1 (6) Has a valid United States Social Security or 2 National Practitioner Identification number.

-- (f) A speech-language pathologist must meet all of the following qualifications: - (1) One of the following educational requirements: - a.
-Has graduated with a master's degree from a speech-language pathology program that is accredited by an organization recognized by the United States Department of Education and operated by a college or university accredited by a regional or national accrediting organization recognized by the board. - b.
-Has graduated from a speech-language pathology program that is housed in an institution of higher education outside of the United States: 1. for which the program and institution have been approved by the authorized accrediting body in the applicable country; and 2. the degree program has been verified by an independent credentials review agency to be comparable to a state licensing board-approved program. - (2) Has completed a supervised clinical practicum experience from an educational institution or its cooperating programs as required by the commission. - (3) Has completed a supervised postgraduate professional experience as required by the commission. - (4) Has successfully passed a national examination approved by the commission. - (5) Holds an active, unencumbered license.
+- (4) Holds an active, unencumbered license. - (5) Has not been convicted or found guilty, and has not entered into an agreed disposition, of a felony related to the practice of audiology under applicable state or federal criminal law. - (6) Has a valid United States Social Security or National Practitioner Identification number. - (f) A speech-language pathologist must meet all of the following qualifications: - (1) One of the following educational requirements: - a.
+The applicant graduated with a master's degree from a speech-language pathology program that is accredited by an organization recognized by the United States Department of Education and operated by a college or university accredited by a regional or national accrediting organization recognized by the board. - b.
+The applicant graduated from a speech-language pathology program that is housed in an institution of higher education outside of the United States: 1. for which the program and institution have been approved by the authorized

+1 accrediting body in the applicable country; and 2. the degree 2 program has been verified by an independent credentials review 3 agency to be comparable to a state licensing board-approved 4 program.